umod/docs/docs/games/rust/hooks/item/OnMaxStackable.md

 ## Usage

 * Called when an items max stackable is calculated
-* Returning a numeric value (int) overrides the default value
+* Return a numeric value (int) to override the default value

 ## Examples